delvendahl/miniML/README.md

 **Update June 2024:** The release of TensorFlow 2.16 and Keras 3 introduced breaking changes that raise an error when loading models trained with earlier TensorFlow versions.
 To avoid this, it is recommended to use TensorFlow 2.14 or 2.15.

+**Update November 2024:** miniML can now be used with a graphical user interface (GUI).
+To use the GUI, install the additional dependencies from the requirements_gui.txt file.

 ### ⏱ RUNNING MINIML